aybry/bitte-impfe-mich/README.md

 If you make adjustments, please respect the API's rate limit of _1 request per second_.
 Feel free to share your improvements by opening a merge request.

 ## Please note...
-So far during testing, not a single tab has actually shown available appointments (only "Keine Verfügbarkeiten"/"No availabilities").
-Thousands of people are trying simultaneously to do exactly the same thing as you are; this script is no guarantee.
+Thousands of people are trying simultaneously to do exactly the same thing as you are; this script gives you no guarantee of securing a slot.
+During testing, the majority of freshly opened tabs have already shown "Keine Verfügbarkeiten"/"No availabilities".
+For the rest that aren't already booked before you have a chance, you still have to click the buttons as quickly as possible.

 ## Acknowledgements
 Thanks to the teams behind [impfstoff.link](https://impfstoff.link/) and the [Telegram bot](https://github.com/guicheffer/impfstoff.bot).